jManij/ddb-lambda/README.md

 - Lambda functions: save a new task, update a task, delete a task.

 ## How To Test
+ *Use postman and provide similar parameters when testing.
 ###### Create a new task
   * API GATEWAY: https://lltrgze6rl.execute-api.us-west-2.amazonaws.com/dev/task
   * Method: POST